contiamo/tucson/README.md

 ### Primitive decoders

-Primitive decoders decode primitive types that translate into primitive types in TypeScript. `tuscon.string(2)` returns an error because it was given a number, whereas `tuscon.boolean(true)` and `tuscon.number(5)` will come back with a success.
+Primitive decoders decode primitive types that translate into primitive types in TypeScript. `tucson.string(2)` returns an error because it was given a number, whereas `tucson.boolean(true)` and `tucson.number(5)` will come back with a success.
 You get the deal.

 ### Combining decoders

-Non-primitive types are built up from primitive ones using helpers like `tuscon.object` in the example above.
+Non-primitive types are built up from primitive ones using helpers like `tucson.object` in the example above.
 The combine methods are as follows:

 #### optional